NIEGS/CSST104-Finals-CSB05/README.md

 ## Linear Regression Model Implementation Flow
  **1. PreprocesstheData:**

- ○ Thecodefirstpreprocesses the data to prepare it for model training.
+  The code first preprocesses the data to prepare it for model training.

- ○ Categorical features ('gender', 'race/ethnicity', 'parental level of education', 'lunch', 'test preparation course') are encoded using LabelEncoder(), converting theminto numerical values suitable for machine learning algorithms.
+  Categorical features ('gender', 'race/ethnicity', 'parental level of education', 'lunch', 'test preparation course') are encoded using LabelEncoder(), converting theminto numerical values suitable for machine learning algorithms.

 **2. DefineFeatures andLabels:**

- ○ Thecodecomputesadditionalfeatures and defines the target variable for model training.
+  The code computes additional features and defines the target variable for model training.

- ○ 'average_score' is computed as the mean of 'math score', 'reading score', and 'writing score', representing the overall academic performance of each student.
+  'average_score' is computed as the mean of 'math score', 'reading score', and 'writing score', representing the overall academic performance of each student.

- ○ 'performance' is a binary label (0 or 1) indicating whether the 'average_score' is greater than 70, serving as the target variable for classification.
+  'performance' is a binary label (0 or 1) indicating whether the 'average_score' is greater than 70, serving as the target variable for classification.

 **3. Split the Datainto Training and Testing Sets:**

- ○ Thedatasetissplit into training and testing sets to assess the model's performance.
+  The dataset is split into training and testing sets to assess the model's performance.

- ○ train_test_split() function is used to randomly divide the data into two subsets: training data (used to train the model) and testing data (used to evaluate the model).
+  train_test_split() function is used to randomly divide the data into two subsets: training data (used to train the model) and testing data (used to evaluate the model).

 **4. TrainaClassification Model:**

- ○ ARandomForestClassifier model is chosen and trained on the training data.
+  ARandomForestClassifier model is chosen and trained on the training data.

- ○ RandomForestClassifier is a popular ensemble learning algorithm based on decision trees, capable of handling classification tasks.
+  RandomForestClassifier is a popular ensemble learning algorithm based on decision trees, capable of handling classification tasks.

 **5. ModelEvaluation:**

- ○ Thetrainedmodel'sperformance is evaluated using accuracy and classification report metrics.
+  The trained model's performance is evaluated using accuracy and classification report metrics.

- ○ Accuracy_score() function is used to compute the accuracy of the model on the test data.
+  Accuracy_score() function is used to compute the accuracy of the model on the test data.

- ○ Classification_report() function generates a comprehensive report, including precision, recall, F1-score, and support for each class, providing insights into the model's performance.
+  Classification_report() function generates a comprehensive report, including precision, recall, F1-score, and support for each class, providing insights into the model's performance.